Career Development Program

 Since receiving funding from the Pepper Center, Dr. Lai subsequently was awarded the American Gastroenterological Association-Elsevier Pilot Award and a UCSF Department of Medicine Patient Cohort Expansion Award.
 She also received the American Society of Transplantation Clinical Science Career Development Award, a Poster of Distinction at the American Association for the Study of Liver Diseases Liver Meeting, and was selected to be an AFAR Dorothy Dillon Eweson Lecturer on the Advances in Aging Research.

-Professor, Division of Geriatrics
+Assistant Professor, Division of Geriatrics

 Elena Portacolone, PhD, MBA, MPH